peteroupc/MailLib/docs/PeterO.Mail.MediaTypeBuilder.md

     public PeterO.Mail.MediaTypeBuilder RemoveParameter(
         string name);

 Removes a parameter from this builder object.
-Does nothing if the arameter's name doesn't exist.
+Does nothing if the parameter's name doesn't exist.

 <b>Parameters:</b>

  * <i>name</i>: Name of the parameter to remove.
-The name is compared using a basic ase-insensitive comparison.
-(Two strings are equal in such a comparison, f they match after converting the basic upper-case letters A to Z (U+0041 o U+005A) in both strings to lower case.).
+The name is compared using a basic case-insensitive comparison.
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to lower case.).

 <b>Return Value:</b>